-The Company also has a remaining contractual obligation related to the construction of a new corporate office of approximately \$3.7 million, to be financed by cash on hand.
-Construction of a new office began in late 2017 and is expected to be completed in mid-2019.
+As of September 30, 2019, the Company has a remaining contractual obligation related to the construction of a new corporate office of approximately \$375,000, to be financed by cash on hand.
+Construction of a new office began in late 2017 and is expected to be completed in 2019.